 With over 600 acres of slopes (and plans to expand that area to 1,000), Mount Tremblant has some of Quebec’s best skiing.
 Veterans won’t have any trouble finding challenging runs, but a big draw is its excellent ecole de neige (i.e., snow camp) for children.

 Parents can feel perfectly safe enjoying couple’s time on any of the mountain’s 96 trails while their little ones learn to safely navigate the bunny hill.

 A Tremblant travel guide will tell you that opportunities other than skiing also abound.
 Enjoy a snowshoe hike.
 Try your hand at dog sledding or snowmobiling.
 Horse-drawn carriages can whisk you and your loved ones through the chill, and kids will adore the hot pools at Aquaclub LaSource after a day on the mountain.

 No mention of Park City would be complete without bringing up Park City Mountain Resort.
 A Vail Resort development, this multi-site property sprawls over 7,000 acres.
 But families should know they have plenty of other options, many of which cater specifically to them.

-Take Canyons Resort, which covers a still impressive 4,000 acres and provides free skiing for children ages six and under.
-Deer Valley aims to entertain little ones off of the mountain, specializing in swank accommodations with kid-centric amenities such as bowling alleys and year-round outdoor heated pools.
+Take Canyons Resort, which covers a still impressive 4,000 acres and provides free skiing for children ages 6 and under.
+Deer Valley aims to entertain little ones off the mountain, specializing in swank accommodations with kid-centric amenities such as bowling alleys and year-round outdoor heated pools.